Green

 The Advice and Support Centre at the Students’ Union is able to provide support and advice before, during and after a formal warning process has commenced (+44 (0)1784 276700)

-You may also find it helpful to meet with a member of your department (e.g. your Personal Tutor, the Academic Coordinator, Programme Director, Director of Graduate Studies) in order to discuss the reasons behind your formal warning.
+You may also find it helpful to meet with a member of your department (e.g. your Personal Tutor, the Academic Coordinator, Programme Director, Director of Graduate Studies) in order to discuss the reasons behind your Formal Warning.